OpenMDAO/POEMs/POEM_015/POEM_015.md

 ----------------------------------------------------------

 In cases where the auto-ivc output connects to a single input, the value and unit of that output can be determined directly from the input.
 When there are two or more inputs promoted to a group level but nothing is connected to that promoted name, the defaults can become ambiguous if any of the values/units differ amongst the promoted set.
-In the case of any amiguity, users must call `group.add_input(...)` and provide the necessary default information.
+In the case of any amiguity, users must call `group.set_input_defaults(...)` and provide the necessary default information.

-An auto-ivc output will be created and connected to any group level variable declared by `add_input` *if and only if* there is no source connected to that input when `probem.setup()` is called.
+An auto-ivc output will be created and connected to any group level variable declared by `set_input_defaults` *if and only if* there is no source connected to that input when `probem.setup()` is called.
-Thus the units/value given in the `group.add_input` call will only be used if an auto_ivc output is connected to that `natural_name`.
+Thus the units/value given in the `group.set_input_defaults` call will only be used if an auto_ivc output is connected to that `natural_name`.
 Otherwise, the units/value of whatever the connected output are will be used.

 Notes:

-* `add_input` at the group level will take the same arguments as `add_input` at the component level
+* `set_input_defaults` at the group level will take the same arguments as `set_input_defaults` at the component level
-* the unit information given in `add_input` will define the units used when setting/getting values using that `natural_name`
+* the unit information given in `set_input_defaults` will define the units used when setting/getting values using that `natural_name`
 * there is no `add_output` at the group level!
 * potential conflicts in the `src_indices` arguments between group level and component level need to be addressed
     * If the user specifies `src_indices` and/or `flat_src_indices` only at the group level,